james-0177/cintel-01-interactive/README.md

 # cintel-01-interactive

-Project 1 using Shiny for Pythong [https://shiny.posit.co/py/] to create a user input slider and display a plot of random data.
+Project 1 using Shiny for Python [https://shiny.posit.co/py/] to create a user input slider and display a plot of random data.